pointybeard/symphony-classmapper/README.md

     use Symphony\ClassMapper\Lib;

-    final class Articles extends Lib\AbstractClassMapper
+    final class Article extends Lib\AbstractClassMapper
     {
-        const SECTION = 'articles';
-        protected static $sectionFields;
-        protected static $fieldMapping = [];
+        use Lib\Traits\hasClassMapperTrait;
     }
 ```

-The only things you must provide are the constant `SECTION`, which is the handle of your section, and static member variables `$sectionFields` and `$fieldMapping` which hold a mapping of the fields from your section.
-This gets auto-populated by the parent object.
-Everything else you get for free.
+The trait `hasClassMapperTrait` provides three static member variables: `$sectionFields`, `$fieldMapping` and `$section`.
+They are used internally and hold a mapping to the Symphony section and the fields from that section.
+All are auto-populated by the parent object.

+The class mapper will attempt to deduce your section handle from your class name.
+It does this by assuming that your section is a pluralised version of the class name.
+In the above example, the class name of 'Article' is used to deduce that the corresponding section handle is `articles`.
+Should the class mapper not be able to locate a section, an exception will be thrown.

+The section can set manually by populating the `SECTION` class constant. e.g. `const SECTION = 'article';` This is useful if your section name doesn't stick to the pluralisation assumption or if it might return an ambiguous result (more than 1 matching section).

 You can now easily create new entries or load existing ones.
 For example, using the example class above: